Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 They'll let you know.

-They don't even know fear eight-month-olds.
+I don't even know fear eight-month-olds.

-I've got one in my house right now and I run at him full speed
+I've got one in my house right now

-He just laughs.
+He just laughed.

 It's the best age.

-If I do it to the three-year-old, he'd freak out.
+If I do it to the three-year-old,

-I don't know, at some point.
+I don't know at some point.

 Somewhere in between eight months and three.

-Well, I'm trying to get up.
+I'm trying to get up.

-But is this lady worried that her eight-months first words
+But is this lady worried that her eight months' first words are going to be

-are going to be fucking back of the plane?
+fucking back of the plane?

-Fucking back-ass bitch of the plane, yeah.
+Back-ass bitch of the plane, yeah.

 Sorry, what, Timmy?